kevincosta29/marvelcomicios/README.md

 ## Implemented functionality

-1. Using **MVC** patron to implement the software.
+1. Using **MVVM** patron to implement the software.
-2. Native implemented network with using [Alamofire](https://github.com/Alamofire/Alamofire).
+2. Native implemented network with using [KNetwork](https://github.com/kevincosta29/swift-package-network).
 3. Animations with [Lottie](https://lottiefiles.com).
 4. Dark mode fully operative.